 7. After 10s wait from Step 6, the SS shall check the SS-SINR reported values in the periodic MeasurementReport.
 The SS-SINR value of Cell 4 reported by the UE is compared to the expected SS-SINR.
 If the value is outside the limits in Table 10.5.3.3.5-2 or the UE fails to report the measurement value for Cell 4, the number of failed iterations is increased by one.
 Otherwise, the number of passed iterations is increased by one.

-8. The SS shall continue checking the MeasurementReport messages transmitted by the UE until the confidence level according to [Tables G.TBD in Annex G clause G.TBD] is achieved.
+8. The SS shall continue checking the MeasurementReport messages transmitted by the UE until the confidence level according to Annex G clause G.2.7 is achieved.

 9. Repeat steps 1-8 for each subtest defined in Table 10.5.3.3.5-1.